panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `WeakMap`, contrary to `Map`, accepts only objects as keys and has a [reduced set of methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Methods).

-## 2. The map has no restriction over key names
+## 2. The map has no restriction over keys names

 Any object in JavaScript inherits the properties from its prototype object.
 The same happens to plain JavaScript objects.